HyperviewHQ/hyperview_docs/documentation/asset-management/topics/supported-asset-types.rst

 ================
 Additional types
 ================
-* Other Device (for devices which do not belong to any of the other asset types)
+* Other Device (for devices that do not belong to any of the other asset types)
 * Unknown (discovery-only; cannot be added or imported manually)

 .. tip:: You can use :ref:`the Asset Types tree<Navigating-assets-doc>` to see which asset types (except Location) are present in your system.
 If you are not an Administrator, you will only see asset types corresponding to devices that you :ref:`have access to<Who-can-access-doc>`.